A travelling Midway comes to Avonlea and Davey falls under the spell of the beautiful mermaid, Melusina.

 "Don't you speak to me you flossy flirt." -Hetty King (to Trissy)

-"A mermaid... right here in Avonlea!" -Davy Keith
+"A mermaid... right here in Avonlea!" -Davey Keith

 Sap Meter: 2

-Rachel swoons that "life is a wonder," in regard to Davy seeing the mermaid.
+Rachel swoons that "life is a wonder," in regard to Davey seeing the mermaid.
 Rachel Lynde was soaking herself in sap in this episode while trying to do her best Anne Shirley imitation.

 Donny was pretty funny, but this episode really needed the old Rachel Lynde to put it in perspective.